 - Cost Sharing Requirements: Cost Sharing is Specialized.
-Please see the full funding opportunity document for further information. - Indirect Cost (F&A) Limitations: Not Applicable. - Other Budgetary Limitations: Other budgetary limitations apply.
-Please see the full funding opportunity document for further information.
+Please see the full text of this solicitation for further information. - Indirect Cost (F&A) Limitations: Not Applicable. - Other Budgetary Limitations: Other budgetary limitations apply.
+Please see the full text of this solicitation for further information.